Aggravated DWI in New York

 - A misdemeanor criminal conviction;

 - Requirement to install an ignition interlock device (a device that prevents the engine from starting if the driver’s breath reveals they are under the influence);

 - A fine of at least $1,000 (no more than $2,500);

 - Potential jail time up to one year;

 One way to prove that a driver committed an Aggravated DWI is for the arresting officer to administer a chemical BAC test.
 These tests commonly take the form of a breath, blood, or urine test and reveal what the driver’s BAC was at the time he or she was operating the vehicle.
 Though a driver can legally refuse such a test, refusing a chemical test in New York can lead to steep fines and an automatic one-year license suspension (with additional penalties for subsequent refusals).

 In New York any driver who has been convicted of an Aggravated DWI and commits that same crime within 10 years of their prior conviction may be charged with a Felony Aggravated DWI.
 Unlike the misdemeanor charge of a first time Aggravated DWI, the Felony Aggravated DWI can land a convicted driver in prison for up to seven years.
 Plus, the convicted driver may have to pay up to $10,000 in fines, and will lose his or her license for a minimum of 18 months.

 DISCLAIMER: The exclusive purpose of this article is educational and it is not intended as either legal advice or a general solution to any specific legal problem.
-Corporate offices for The DWI GUYS are located at 432 N. Franklin Street, Suite 80, Syracuse, NY 13204; Telephone No.: 1-800-394-8326 Prior results do not guarantee a similar outcome.
+Corporate offices for The DWI GUYS are located at 231 Walton Street, Syracuse, New York 13202; Telephone No.: 1-800-394-8326 Prior results do not guarantee a similar outcome.